-11. RUNNING CONDUCT
+480 11.
+RUNNING CONDUCT

-- Participants must run or walk (crawling and jumping is allowed) the entire - portion of the run course on their own.
-A participant who moves forward in - another way violates these rules and has to be disqualified. - The use of walking sticks is prohibited, except the run course has trail character - and/or it serves the safety of the athletes.
-For the use of walking sticks, the - event organizer must apply for an exception from IUTA in written form.
-In any - 480 case, it requires the consent of the IUTA as part of the contract between IUTA - and the organizer.
+- Participants must run or walk (crawling and jumping is allowed) the entire portion of the run course on their own.
+A participant who moves forward in another way violates these rules and has to be disgualified. - The use of walking sticks is prohibited, except the run course has trail character and/or it serves the safety of the athletes.
+For the use of walking sticks, the event organizer must apply for an exception from IUTA in written form.
+In any case, it requires the consent of the IUTA as part of the contract between IUTA and the organizer.

-- Pacing an athlete in front of him is strictly forbidden.
-Any violation of this rule - shall result in a disqualification. - Pets are not allowed on the race course.
+- 489 Pacing an athlete in front of him is strictly forbidden.
+Any violation of this rule490 shall result in a disqualification. - 491 Pets are not allowed on the race course.
 Pacing using pets is strictly forbidden.

-- If the corresponding traffic regulations of the event location (country) don't prohibit and the event organizer don't prohibit, any participant is allowed to use or wear a hard cast, headset audio device or ear phone during the running stage.
-The athlete has the responsibility to ensure that he is able to hear warning - signals at any time.
-The athlete must also be accessible at all times. - 100.
-It is the responsibility of the event organizer to mark correctively the run r - It is the responsibility of the event organizer to mark correctively the run race, to use cones, reflective lamps and / or any sign to signal any danger for the safety of the participants. - Participants must cover primary genitals with clothing.
-Female participants must also cover their breasts.
-Any violation of this rule shall result in a disqualification. - For races organized on roads open to car traffic and races for which biking and running sections are on common roads, the participants will have to wear reflective clothes and/or reflective apparels at nights and eventually equipped of frontal and rear lamps, when the conditions of visibility are weak and as soon as deemed necessary by the event organizer. - Participants shall have at their disposal sufficient spare batteries to allow for the proper respect of this rule all along the night.
-Any violation of these rules shall result in disqualification unless immediate corrective actions are given by the participant. - 504 Unless otherwise ruled by the event organizer for point to point UT, support from 505 car vehicles not belonging to the organization is strictly forbidden.
-Any violation 506 of this rule shall result in disqualification. - For point to point UT, no more than one vehicle can be accepted per participant. - The vehicle will have to run at a minimum 10 meters behind the participant. - Supplies to the participant, medical and mechanical assistance shall only be - provided by participant's crew members from a stationary vehicle. - Any violation that do not lead to direct disqualification must be punished with a penalty as described in section General Conduct and Sanctions.
+If the corresponding traffic regulations of the event location (country) don't prohibit and the event organizer don't prohibit, any participant is allowed to use or wear a hard cast, headset audio device or ear phone during the running stage.
+The athlete has the responsibility to ensure that he is able to hear warning signals at any time.
+The athlete must also be accessible at all times.

+- 497 It is the responsibility of the event organizer to mark correctively the run race, to 498 use cones, reflective lamps and / or any sign to signal any danger for the safety 499 of the participants. - Participants must cover primary genitals with clothing.
+Female participants mustalso cover their breasts.
+Any violation of this rule shall result in a disqualification. - 502 For races organized on roads open to car traffic and races for which biking and - 503 running sections are on common roads, the participants will have to wear - reflective clothes and/or reflective apparels at nights and eventually equipped of - frontal and rear lamps, when the conditions of visibility are weak and as soon as - 506 deemed necessary by the event organizer. - Participants shall have at their disposal sufficient spare batteries to allow for the proper respect of this rule all along the night.
+Any violation of these rules shall result in disqualification unless immediate corrective actions are given by the participant. - 511 Unless otherwise ruled by the event organizer for point to point UT, support from 512 car vehicles not belonging to the organization is strictly forbidden.
+Any violation 513 of this rule shall result in disqualification. - 514 For point to point UT, no more than one vehicle can be accepted per participant. - 515 The vehicle will have to run at a minimum 10 meters behind the participant. - 516 Supplies to the participant, medical and mechanical assistance shall only be - 517 provided by participant's crew members from a stationary vehicle. - 518 Any violation that do not lead to direct disqualification must be punished with a 519 penalty as described in section General Conduct and Sanctions.